 Rule 6 -- Race Timing: For elapsed time purposes, the race will be a common start event.
-Each musher's total elapsed time will be calculated using 2:00 p.m., Sunday March 7, 2021, as the starting time.
+Each musher's total elapsed time will be calculated using 2:00 p.m., Sunday March 6, 2022, as the starting time.
 Teams will leave the start and the re-start in intervals of not less than two minutes, and the time differential will be adjusted during the twenty-four (24) hour mandatory layover.
 No time will be kept at the Saturday event.

-Late starting teams will leave in the order drawn must start two (2) minutes after the musher who drew last place has left.
+If you missed your starting time you will leave two minutes after the musher who drew the last starting position has left.
 Succeeding late start teams will leave in succeeding order.
 Time differential for late starters will be calculated according to their scheduled starting time rather than the actual starting time.
 The mushers will be given their starting and re-starting intervals at the mushers' meeting